jackfranklin/javascriptplayground.com/_posts/21-07-14-real-life-es6-classes.md

 }
 ```

 We first call `super()`.
-This calls the parent class' method, and returns the result.
+This calls the parent class' `render()` method, and returns the result.
 This means that the `render` method on the `View` class is first called, and the result is stored in the `compiled` variable.
 We then simply log out the result.

 ```js
 var jack = new Model({